Markdown

 The emoji shortcode in the sentence will be displayed as shown below:

-This only works with the ---
+This will only work with the ---

 marker.